ivanitlearning/learning-k8s/README.md

 # 8. Networking

 Lectures explain Linux namespaces and how you can use it manually to create isolated regions within a host, and how to connect them together.
 How docker connects the containers using bridge network and forwards the port to the host using iptables is also explained.

+Note that this isn't actually part of the CKA syllabus but I still included it because it looks cool.

 ## 8.1 Linux namespaces